Making YouTube videos is hard. But do you know what’s even harder? Choosing music for videos.

 The music you use is part of your brand

 Music shouldn’t be an afterthought.
 It’s one of the elements that forms your personal brand on YouTube so it should be just as purposeful as your editing style, your background and your logo.
 It’s important to put the effort into getting it right.
+Get loads of free music download inspiration on Mixkit now.

 I hope these tips will help you next time you’re in a soundtrack-rut!